ashraful005/vlsi/README.md

 7. There are some checks after creating pg mesh
 8. Define master rule for via creation(via creation was disabled during pg mesh creation)
 9. Create pg vias

+**Why PG regions are created? **
+PG regions are created to control the structure of powerplan at different portion's of the design.
+Because different areas of the design requires different PG structure.